 - 2020, Pennsylvania: $1,150,000 Settlement.
 A 27-year-old man presented to a hospital for substance abuse disorder.
 The staff prescribed medication that caused central nervous system depression.
 A couple of days later, he was found dead.
 The man’s family alleged that the hospital’s negligent administering of medication caused his death.
 They claimed it failed to appreciate his medical history of asthma and sleep apnea.
 The case settled for $1,150,000.

 - 2020, Illinois: $600,906 Verdict.
 A woman took Simvastatin for high cholesterol.
 She visited her physician with a sore throat and productive cough complaints.
 The physician suspected an infection.
 He prescribed Clarithromycin.
-Three weeks later, the woman experienced leg soreness and was bed-ridden.
+Three weeks later, the woman experienced leg soreness and was bedridden.
 She was subsequently diagnosed with statin toxicity and rhabdomyolysis.
-The woman claimed her physician failed to appreciate Clarithromycin's contraindication with Simvastatin.
+The woman claimed her physician failed to appreciate Clarithromycin’s contraindication with Simvastatin.
 The physician denied negligence.
-A jury awarded the woman $600,906.
+A jury awarded the woman a$600,906 payout.

 - 2019, Texas: $684,000 Verdict.
 A 74-year-old woman took Pradaxa for atrial fibrillation.
 Her physician changed her prescription to Warfarin.
 One month later, she suffered an ischemic stroke.
 The woman died the following day.
 Her family claimed the physician failed to test her anticoagulation levels before prescribing the drug.
 A jury awarded them $684,000.

 - 2019, Pennsylvania: $900,000 Settlement.
-A 50-year-old came under a hospital's care.
+A 50-year-old came under a hospital’s care.
 Its staff administered Morphine, Methadone, Oxycontin, Oxycodone, and Xanax.
-This drug combination caused the man's death.
-His family claimed the hospital failed to appreciate his extensive medical history, failed to monitor him, failed to warn of side effects, and failed to recognize his intoxication.
+This drug combination caused the man’s death.
+His family claimed the hospital failed to appreciate his extensive medical history, monitor him, warn of side effects, and recognize his intoxication.
 This case settled for $900,000.